MarkF88/acme_fitness_demo/README.md

-# Demo of ACME Fitness App
+# Demo of ACME Fitness App with rvice Mesh

+This repository contains all the assets and instructions required to demonstrate some comon  Istio \ NSX Service Mesh capabilities with the [ACME Fitness App](https://github.com/vmwarecloudadvocacy/acme_fitness_demo) created by the [VMware cloud advocacy team](https://cloudjourney.io/about/).

 ## Getting Started